-The purpose of Toastmasters is to help members overcome apprehensions about speaking in public and to improve communication skills.
+The purpose of Toastmasters is to help members overcome apprehensions about speaking in public, improve communication skills and develop leadership skills.

 This is accomplished by providing a self-paced, focused speaking program with a supportive, experienced group of people to assist you.
 This mutual support will help you become more effective in several skills, including formal public presentations, individual communications, impromptu speaking situations, managing and participating in meetings, and leading and managing people.

 The chief mechanism in developing these skills is through the typical club meeting, which is designed to provide an opportunity to practice various techniques in a variety of situations.

 A normal Toastmasters meeting will contain a number of individual sections within the meeting, as described below.

 During this portion of the meeting, club members (and sometimes guests) practice impromptu speaking by responding to topic questions prepared by the Table Topics Master.

 In this section, assigned members practice their public speaking skills by giving a prepared presentation from the Pathways program.

 Each project in a Pathways' path has a specific objective in an area that helps members practice different speaking techniques.